Portrait of artist Lee Ko

 NEN Gallery, Charlotte, NC

-r e : B l o o m – cramic installation with reclaimed metal & glass
+r e : B l o o m – Ceramic Installation with reclaimed metal and glass.

 The Artisan’s Palate, Charlotte, NC